evnik/XcodeRN/Xcode12Beta5.md

 ### Debugging

-#### Known Issues
+#### Resolved

-*   iPad and iPhone Apps on Mac may not have access to On-Demand Resources when built and run from Xcode.
+*   iPad and iPhone Apps on Mac once again have access to On-Demand Resources when built and run from Xcode.
 (62074124)

-*   The Memory Graph Debugger may incorrectly classify the origin of types defined in SwiftUI apps in the current Xcode workspace.
-The Debug navigator may list these types in the wrong sections, and incorrectly filter them out when you select “Show only content from workspace”.
+*   The Memory Graph Debugger now correctly classifies the origin of types defined in SwiftUI apps in the current Xcode workspace.
+The Debug navigator lists these types in the correct sections, and includes them when you select “Show only content from workspace”.
 (63899779)

-    **Workaround**: Deselect “Show only content from workspace” to discover objects of all types.

-*   On Apple silicon, debugging a tvOS app on a simulated device fails with an error “Could not attach to pid”.
+*   Resolved an issue on Apple silicon where debugging a tvOS app on a simulated device failed with an error “Could not attach to pid”.
 (65375566)

-    **Workaround**: Run the app on an Apple TV, or in a simulated tvOS device on an Intel Mac.
-Alternatively, edit the Run scheme and deselect “Debug executable”.
+#### Known Issues

 *   Debugging, testing, and profiling on devices running iOS 14, iPadOS 14, watchOS 7, or tvOS 14 beta 4 and later requires Xcode 12 beta 3 or later.
 Older versions of Xcode may display an error of “Failed to start remote service” when attempting to develop on unsupported operating system versions.
 (60850305)